uviclibraries/rstudio/troubleshooting.md

 ## Common mistakes

 Here is a list of common mistakes all R users do.
-IF you are facing a problem in your code, going through these is probably a good start to try to figure out what can be happening in your code.
+If you are facing a problem in your code, going through these is probably a good start to try to figure out what can be happening in your code.